 - 1/2 cup honey

-- 16 oz jar clean peanut butter, smooth works best
+- 1 (16 oz.) jar clean peanut butter, smooth works best

-- Using either an oiled silicone mini muffin pan, like this one (regular size works too) OR foil cupcake papers in a regular muffin pan, fill the wells 1/3 of the way up with chocolate.
+Using either an oiled silicone mini muffin pan, OR foil cupcake papers in a regular muffin pan, fill the wells 1/3 of the way up with chocolate.
 Keep the chocolate warmed over low heat if possible or on the warm setting in your slow cooker.